dhruvmetha/arcmg/README.md

 We need the following files to run the project:
 1. A system .py file in `experiments/` that will get registered in `experiments/__init__.py` as a part of the `system_factory`.
 For example, `pendulum.py` is a system file.
 2. Register the system into the `system_factory` in `experiments/__init__.py`
 3. A dataset of trajectories for that system: a folder with a list of `.txt` files, each containing a trajectory.
+In the parent folder of the dataset, there should be a `labels.txt` file that contains the labels for each trajectory (success or failure).
 4. A config file for the RoA prediction like `representation_learning/configs/pendulum_config.yaml`

 ### Latent Representation Learning